Loo-Chi Hu

-Loo-Chi Hu QSM (28 December 1924 – 8 September 2013) was a Chinese-born New Zealand marine equipment designer, fisheries consultant and t'ai chi teacher.
+Loo-Chi Hu QSM (28 December 1924 – 8 September 2013) was a Chinese-born New Zealand marine equipment designer, fisheries consultant and tai chi teacher.
 As well as being awarded the Queen's Service Medal, Huloo, as he was known, is notable for having sailed a 65 year old junk from Taiwan to America, despite never having crewed a sail ship before, as well as rescuing adventurous Norwegian sailor Thor Heyerdahl.

 Biography

 Huloo was born in China in 1924.
-As a teenager Huloo learnt t'ai chi in Shanghai from Chen Wei-Ming.
+As a teenager Huloo learnt tai chi in Shanghai from Chen Weiming.

 In 1949 Mao Zedong came to power while Huloo was working as a fisherman in Taiwan.
 At his father's advice he stayed in Taiwan.
 In 1955 he and five others sailed a junk renamed Free China from Taiwan to San Francisco, escaping the oppressive government in control at the time while also persuading that government to sponsor the trip as the Taiwanese entry in a boat race that was to run between USA's east coast and Sweden.
 None of the men had ever worked on a sail ship before.
 One of the five men was the USA Vice-consul to Taiwan who was placed on board to document the trip and a documentary movie was released.
 The journey was initially abandoned due to poor weather.
 When resumed it took 112 days including a delay in Japan for repairs after having hit Typhoon Annie so they were unable to enter the proposed race.
 While acclaimed as a sensation upon arrival Free China eventually fell into disrepair over the next several decades.
 It was privately repaired in the late 80s and as at 2007, after having been lost for several years, there was talk of it returning it to Taiwan.
 In 2006 the surviving crew were invited to belatedly celebrate the 50th anniversary of the sailing.
 The effort to save the junk from being scrapped were documented in The Free China Junk (2010) including its eventual return to Taiwan and a reunion of the crew.